 To be able to explain this financial instrument we have to speak about the nature of a sole trader first.
-The term is often used to refer to a person who owns and control all aspects of a business by himself, making him responsible for all executive decisions, the administration of profits and the handling of resources.
-The sole trader has the advantage of having full control over his operation and calling the shots on every strategy that can lead him to new sources of revenue.
-Sole traders also deal with a lot less bureaucracy when it comes to signing business deals and since they have no staff to pay all the earnings goes straight to their pockets.
+The term is often used to refer to a person who owns and control all aspects of a business by themselves, making them responsible for all executive decisions including but not limited to the administration of profits and the handling of resources.

-Even if sole traders can find a couple of bumps in the way to get financing, they can benefit quite a bit from it.
+Even if sole traders experience a couple of bumps on their journey to obtaining financing, they can benefit quite a bit from it.
 A sole trader can finance a startup very easy with the right loan, or purchase an existing business to apply his set of skills.
 They can also use the money to buy stock in a business venture or more equipment to keep the technology of their operation up to date.
 The grant can even be used to restock inventory or to expand the business by adding staff when the services offered by the trader increases over time.

-A sole trader looking for loans on a regular bank is often considered the proverbial needle in the haystack: it’s a very rare thing to see and even more for him to get the banks business, especially if the trader doesn’t come prepared with extensive financial records, a spotless credit history and tax returns that comply with the banks requirements.
-Most of the time these entrepreneurs have to rely on commercial lenders to get their funding and keep their operations up and running and it works pretty well for them since most sole traders tend to be very disciplined when it comes to money administration.
+A sole trader looking for loans from a regular bank is often considered the proverbial needle in the haystack: it’s a rare sight to see, especially if the trader doesn’t come prepared with extensive financial records, a spotless credit history and tax returns that comply with the banks requirements.
+Most of the time these entrepreneurs have to rely on commercial lenders to get their funding and keep their operations up and running.
+As most sole traders tend to be very disciplined when it comes to money administration, this option generally turns out to be a great way to obtain funding.
 These services are always ready to provide these workers with funding at low-interest rates with flexible payment terms that go along their growth as professionals.

-The good news for sole traders is that working choosing to with commercial lenders takes away a lot of the uncertainty that comes with dealing with banks.
-Looking for a grant with a regular financial institution when you need a line of credit or invoice financing can take forever and it’s very likely that the bank will do a trough search of your finances looking for the tiniest detail to deny their services.
+The good news for sole traders is that working with commercial lenders takes away a lot of the uncertainty that arises when dealing with banks.
+Attempting to obtain a grant with a regular financial institution when a line of credit or invoice financing is needed can be tedious and it’s also very likely that the bank will throughoutly trace your past finances just to look for the tiniest details so that can deny their services.

-Qualify for sole trader loans from us is quite easy, the application process is easy and fast as well.
-Unlike banks, we don’t ask for many documentations and long approval time.
+To qualify for a sole trader loans from us is quite easy.
+We have revised our application process so that it is fast to complete and easy to gain approval.
+Unlike banks, we don’t ask for many documentation and have a much shorter approval time.
 All you need to do is fill the application form online, the pre-approval time takes less than 5 minutes.
-Once you get the decision, our friendly specialist will contact you and ask a few basic documents for verification.
-The last thing is waiting for funding transfer to your account.
+Once you get the decision, our friendly specialist will contact you and ask for a few basic documents for verification.
+The last thing is sign the contract and waiting for the funding to be transferred into your account.

-As we mentioned early this loan can be used for many purposes, sole traders also dwell on the same setback as major business operations, they have to deal with ongoing concerns about unexpected costs on supplies or the need to pay for outsourced services.
+As we mentioned earlier, this loan can be used for many purposes.
+Sole traders also dwell on the same setback as major business operations, they have to deal with ongoing concerns about unexpected costs on supplies or the need to pay for outsourced services.
 If the sole trader has a craft-based entrepreneurship it’s very likely he’ll need to hire additional workforce as demand for his services increase.
 There is also the need to cover expenses based on day to day operation or even a seasonal flux when business is low.